Simon Skjodt Assembly Hall: Safety issues

 On February 18, 2014, an 8 foot long beam over a foot wide fell and damaged the seats at Assembly Hall.
 The scheduled game for that day against the University of Iowa was postponed due to safety concerns in spite of multiple available arenas in Indiana.

 On January 28, 2023, a bracket over a foot long fell onto the court at Assembly Hall during halftime against the Ohio State Buckeyes.

 Atmosphere and success

-The Assembly Hall is well known as being one of the loudest venues in college basketball, aided both by passionate fans and its unique design of steep sides.
 A 2012 poll of four ESPN pundits ranked it third in terms of best home-court advantages in the country.
-Since opening for the 1971–72 season, over six million fans have attended men's basketball games at the venue.
+Since opening for the 1971–72 season, over six million fans have attended men's basketball games at Assembly Hall.
 The men's team has been historically successful there, posting home winning streaks of 50 and 35 games.
-The Assembly Hall has been home to three national championships, 32 straight winning teams, and 14 conference champions.

-During the 2015-2016 basketball season, both the men's and women's teams went undefeated at Assembly Hall, posting a combined 33–0 record at home.
+During the 2015–2016 basketball season, both the men's and women's teams went undefeated at Assembly Hall, posting a combined 33–0 record at home.